felipe-mig/Batman_React-Vite_App/README.md

 ## 📄 Description

 🌕🦇This is a React app project built with Vite, based on the Batman universe.
-The app is made up of components that are displayed using control functions.
+The app is built with components that are dynamically rendered using control functions.
 The content of the different sections is displayed using a function that reads data from a JSON file.
 Therefore, to update the content, the user only needs to change the information in the JSON file.

 * 🚫🤖 No AI code